 What to Know Before Coming to MSK

 On Wednesday, June 24, the governors of New York, New Jersey, and Connecticut issued a joint travel advisory requiring a 14-day quarantine for people traveling from places with significant community spread of COVID-19.
-As of today, those places are: Alabama, Arkansas, Arizona, California, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Idaho, Kansas, Kentucky, Louisiana, Maryland, Minnesota, Mississippi, Missouri, Montana, North Dakota, Nebraska, North Carolina, Nevada, Oklahoma, Puerto Rico, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, Virgin Islands, or Wisconsin.
-If a visitor has been to an impacted state in the last 14 days, they will not be allowed to visit, except in specific circumstances.
+As of today, those places are: Alabama, Alaska, Arizona, Arkansas, Colorado, Delaware, Florida, Georgia, Guam, Illinois, Indiana, Iowa, Idaho, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Mexico, North Carolina, North Dakota, Ohio, Oklahoma, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin or Wyoming.
+If a visitor has been to an impacted place in the last 14 days, they will not be allowed to visit, except in specific circumstances.
+Visitors who have traveled outside of the U.S. in the last 14 days will not be allowed to visit, except in specific circumstances.

 All visitors will be screened for recent travel, exposure to COVID-19, and symptoms (a fever, cough, difficulty breathing, body aches, chills, or new loss of sense of taste or smell).
 If the visitor has any of these symptoms, they will not be allowed to visit.